Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 Interpretation of Tongues

-Lim goes on to note that the two commentators, D. A Carson and Gordon Fee suggest that the grouping is based on the pronoun heteros.
+Lim goes on to note that the two commentators, D. A Carson and Gordon Fee suggest that the grouping is based on the adjective heteros (which in this context functions as a noun).
 Fee believes categories one and three pertain to the problems at Corinth, while the middle five pertains to supernatural gifting (Lim, footnote 12).

-Renewal Theologian J. Rodman Williams also capitalizes on the two pronouns.
+Renewal Theologian J. Rodman Williams also capitalizes on the two adjectives.
 The manifestations of the Spirit follow a two-five-two organization (vol. 2, ch.
 14, note 50).
 Specifically:

 Two (allos)